designsystemau/steering-committee/CHARTER.md

 2. Permanent ongoing management of and support for Design System
     - ensuring it will remain a viable solution for existing and future users
     - ensuring that users have active avenues to get guidance or help
-3. A centralised ecosystem of library extensions
+3. A centralised ecosystem for library extensions
     - providing a centralised place for UI framework adaptations, tooling and various other add-ons, expanding the utility of the Design System

 ## Principles